Chef Uy: What do you think of when you think of boba?

 Success… except pearls don’t show up in photographs because they’re clear.

-Ahem, yes the straws are stolen from the local boba shop
+Ahem, yes the straws are from the local boba shop

 2 cups water